Skip to content

 Mainstream Schools

-Once on the directory, you can further refine your options using the filters available.
-This can include filtering results down to educational settings with a sensory room, or those with level access throughout the academic areas:
+On the directory, you can further refine your options using the filters available.
+This includes filtering results down to specific areas, age ranges and accessibility features:

 Independent and Non-Maintained Special Schools and Colleges